Solo5/solo5/docs/architecture.md

 The main components of Solo5 are:

+- [toolchain/](../toolchain/): wrappers that appropriate the _host_ system's
+  GCC or Clang compiler toolchain, producing the Solo5 _toolchain_ used to build _bindings_ and unikernels.
 - [bindings/](../bindings/): the Solo5 _bindings_ to (implementation of) the
   unikernel-facing interface for the various supported targets, as defined in [solo5.h](../include/solo5/solo5.h).